github/docs/content/billing/using-the-new-billing-platform/gathering-insights-on-your-spending.md

 type: how_to
 topics:
   - Enterprise
-permissions: The new billing platform is available to all enterprise accounts, and organizations owned by enterprise accounts, created after June 2, 2024.
-Enterprises that participated in the {% data variables.release-phases.public_preview %} program also have access to the enhanced billing platform.<br><br> As an enterprise owner or billing manager you can view and download your enterprise's usage.
-As an organization owner, you can view and download usage for the organizations you manage
+  - Team
+permissions: '{% data reusables.permissions.enhanced-billing-platform %}'
+product: '{% data reusables.billing.enhanced-billing-platform-product %}'
 shortTitle: Gather insights
 ---

 The new billing platform provides you with the tools to:

-* **Get insights** into the usage of your enterprise members to understand how your resources are being used.
+* **Get insights** into the usage of your {% data variables.enterprise.enterprise_or_org %} members to understand how your resources are being used.
-* **Generate reports** on the usage of your enterprise members to import into your own tools for visualization and analysis.
+* **Generate reports** on the usage of your {% data variables.enterprise.enterprise_or_org %} members to import into your own tools for visualization and analysis.

 ## Viewing usage

-You can view the usage of your enterprise members and download the usage data for further analysis.
+You can view the usage of your {% data variables.enterprise.enterprise_or_org %} members and download the usage data for further analysis.

+{% ifversion fpt %}

+{% data reusables.profile.access_org %}
+{% data reusables.profile.org_settings %}
+{% data reusables.billing.org-billing-menu %}

+{% elsif ghec %}

 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.billing.enterprise-billing-menu %}

+{% endif %}

 1. Click **Usage**.
 1. To search or filter the graph, click the search bar.
 Then click the filter you want to use.
 1. To further filter the graph, use the dropdown menus.